manveldavid/TreeNotes.Backend/README.md

 [And http version](http://45.61.136.88:8000)

 ## License
-Project is distributed under the MIT Lisence
+Project is distributed under the MIT License